 Clare and Francis: Assisi’s Most Dangerous Citizens

-Sometimes we are so attracted to saints for our own personal reasons that we fail to see how radical they were in their day.
+Sometimes we are so attracted to the saints for our own personal reasons that we fail to see how radical they were in their day.

 In 1212, if the small Umbrian city of Assisi’s post office had displayed “Wanted” posters, Chiara di Favarone di Offreduccio and Francesco Bernardone might well have been on them.
 Their crime?
 Seriously disrupting the social, economic, and religious stability of their native city.